 Dealing with Your Complaints and Disputes

-As a member of the Financial Ombudsman Service (FOS) Australia, we are committed to the General Insurance Code of Practice.
+As a member of Australian Financial Complaints Authority (AFCA), we are committed to the General Insurance Code of Practice.

 If you have a complaint or dispute with MTA Insurance regarding a policy or claim the information below will provide you with details of how MTA Insurance will handle the dispute or complaints.

-A requirement of Financial Ombudsman Service (FOS) Australia is that before they will review a complaint or dispute on your behalf, the matter must first be reviewed by MTA Insurance.
+A requirement of Australian Financial Complaints Authority (AFCA) is that before they will review a complaint or dispute on your behalf, the matter must first be reviewed by MTA Insurance.